 Hepatitis means inflammation of the liver.
 The inflammation can range from mild to severe.

 - A very severe bout of alcoholic hepatitis can quickly lead to liver failure.
-This can cause deep jaundice, blood clotting problems, confusion, coma, and bleeding into the guts, and is often fatal.
+This can cause deep jaundice, blood clotting problems, confusion, coma and bleeding into the guts.
+It is often fatal.